Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note released on Monday.
-The firm issued a hold rating on the asset manager’s stock.
+Stock analysts at StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report issued on Thursday.
+The firm set a “hold” rating on the asset manager’s stock.

 Altisource Asset Management Stock Performance

-Several hedge funds and other institutional investors have recently modified their holdings of the business.
-Accretive Wealth Partners LLC purchased a new stake in Altisource Asset Management in the first quarter worth approximately $182,000.
-Laurel Wealth Advisors Inc. boosted its stake in Altisource Asset Management by 20.9% in the second quarter.
-Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock worth $379,000 after buying an additional 6,380 shares in the last quarter.
-Finally, Biltmore Family Office LLC purchased a new stake in Altisource Asset Management in the first quarter worth approximately $507,000.
-Hedge funds and other institutional investors own 15.87% of the company’s stock.
+A number of large investors have recently modified their holdings of AAMC.
+Biltmore Family Office LLC acquired a new stake in shares of Altisource Asset Management during the 1st quarter valued at $507,000.
+Accretive Wealth Partners LLC acquired a new stake in shares of Altisource Asset Management during the 1st quarter valued at $182,000.
+Finally, Laurel Wealth Advisors Inc. acquired a new stake in shares of Altisource Asset Management during the 1st quarter valued at $430,000.
+Institutional investors and hedge funds own 15.87% of the company’s stock.

 Altisource Asset Management Company Profile